 - the thermostat not working in the Nest App and disconnected from Wi-Fi

-- the thermostat tells you the battery is low and it needs to shut down
+- the thermostat alerts you that the battery is low and it needs to shut down

 - the thermostat’s animated features are slower than usual

-- the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”
+- the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

-- the thermostat’s display is black and unresponsive (you may also observe a blinking red or green light above the display)
+- the thermostat’s display is dark and unresponsive (you may also observe a blinking red or green light above the display)

-- the thermostat can’t control the corresponding heating and cooling unit(s)
+- the thermostat can’t control the corresponding HVAC system(s)

 If your Nest Thermostat is on but you can’t control it or it’s slow, try manually restarting it by turning the thermostat off and then back on again.
-If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.
+If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

 If you have gone through both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
 Enter us!
-If Comfort Masters Service Experts installed your Nest Thermostat, please reach out to us at 847-250-6729 or schedule an appointment online.
+If Comfort Masters Service Experts put in your Nest Thermostat, please reach out to us at 847-250-6729 or schedule an appointment online.

 Also, do not let this incident concern you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is actually saving money for you all hours of the day.
 When set it up correctly, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings daily, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.